rachelsohzc/Simple-stock-prediction-with-ANN/README.md

 # Stock price prediction using MLP, RNN, and LSTM
+Notes: I'm planning to work on an extension of this project.
+Consider this a foundation building project.

 ### Overview and motivation
 The task of predicting stock market prices is challenging.
 Stock prediction is of interest to most investors due to its high volatility.
 Even now, some investors use a combination of technical and fundamental analysis to help them make better decisions about their equity market investments.
 A newly popular method many investors have been using is artificial networks.
 Therefore, this project aims to find out which ANN model has the best performance.

-### Notes
-I'm planning to work on an extension of this project.
-Consider this a foundation building project.

 ![Image1](https://github.com/RS201918703/Simple-stock-prediction-with-ANN/blob/main/figs/ActualvsPreds.png)